cihanbarandev/voice123-test/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Note: I have used two dependencies; `bootstrap` as a css framework and `@ng-bootstrap/ng-bootstrap` to implement a the pagination.

 ## Worklog

 - Understand tasks, think about potential solutions, simplify them and create trello board for tracking.
 (52min)